McIntosh-Lab/tvb-ukbb/README.md

 3) `cd` into ukbb and run `chmod +x install_ukbb.sh`
 4) Run `./install_ukbb.sh`
 5) Once the installer finishes, `cd` into `ukbb-mclab` and edit file `init_vars`.
 Lines specified with `#TO BE MODIFIED BY USER` are the only lines you should need to change.

+Note: at present, changes may need to be made to the code handling SGE queuing depending on your system.
+Currently we use queues `all.q` and `bigmem_16.q`; adding queues with those names will drastically reduce queue configuration.

 Documentation